muddery/muddery/README.md

 to start, reload or stop the server.

-# Tutorial world
+# Game example
-The tutorial world is developed from Evennia's tutorial world.
+This example is developed from Evennia's tutorial world.

 Move to the place where you want to place the tutorial world.
 It should be outside of your Muddery folder.
 Then run
 ```
-muddery --init your_game_name tutorial_world
+muddery --init your_game_name example
 ```

 Move into the game folder and run